Developmental Language Disorder – Increasing Our Awareness

 As society we should step-up and understand what is really going on.

 DLD has long been known to speech pathologists, psychologists, and teachers.
 But known by other names and through the blur of widespread elitist cultural assumptions – ‘he’s slow’, ‘what would you expect from that family/neighbourhood’.
-But our scientifically based knowledge has been growing and we’ve been actively teasing out the erroneous assumptions.
+But our scientifically-based knowledge has been growing, and we’ve been actively teasing out wrong assumptions.
 Now we confidently know a lot about DLD.

 We know for sure that with intensive intervention at school and at any time in life, we can make BIG, functional differences to the lives of people with DLD – for their independent participation and choice, and for their positive contributions to community and the economy.

-Delivering gold-standard support and intervention in schools, institutions and workplaces has a long way to go.
+We have a long way to go in delivering gold-standard support and intervention in schools, institutions and workplaces.
 But awareness is being raised and there is much peer-reviewed evidence about intervention that works for people with DLD.
 Intervention can make a powerful difference.
-It needs to be intensive, individually tailored, and functional.
+It needs to be intensive, tailored to the individual, and functional.

-For the individual, return on investment will come as increased skills and participation in meaning and life.
-For society, return on investment will come as increased literacy rates, increased social and workforce participation, and decreased social spending in the government departments that, later in life, pay for the accrued disadvantages of DLD – health, justice, housing.
+Investing in supports for people with DLD is good for the whole community and the economy.
+For the person with DLD, return on investment will come as increased skills and participation in meaning and life.
+For society, return on investment will come as higher literacy rates, better social and workforce participation, and less social spending in the government departments that, later in life, pay for the accrued disadvantages of DLD – such as health, justice, and housing.

-How much more dignified and sensible it will be when this expenditure is made as abundant early intervention so those disadvantages don’t accrue dishonourably in the first place.
+How much more dignified and sensible it will be when this spending is made as abundant early intervention so those disadvantages don’t build up dishonourably in the first place.
 By serving the enrichment, participation and dignity of our people, the same enrichment, participation and dignity will flow into our economy.